Instant Connection for Pixel Streaming

 #4.
 Broken Databases and Weird Project Files

-People underestimate how fragile DaVinci Resolve project databases can be.
-If you’ve upgraded from an older version, changed OS, or moved the database around, things get messy fast.
+People underestimate how fragile DaVinci Resolve project libraries can be.
+If you’ve upgraded from an older version, changed OS, restored an old backup, or moved the project library around, things can get messy fast.

 Problems I’ve seen: